boo-code/mediapipe-face-demo/README.md

 ## Work in Progress (WIP)

-- The 3D model currently currently tracks Ring Finger, but 3D object rotations and scaling are WIP.
+- The 3D model currently currently tracks the landmark location between the eyes, but 3D object rotations and scaling are WIP.
 - GLTFLoader has a problem loading 3D objects from the public folder.
 We believe it is related to headers.
 It is currently WIP.

 ## Available Scripts